spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ```

 In order to change the version of Spinnaker you are using, modify the `version`
 key to match a release.
-At the time of writing `1.22.2` is
+At the time of this workshop, `1.22.2` is
 the most current version.
-We will replace `2.21.0` in the config above with
+Replace `2.21.0` in the config above with
 `1.22.2`.
-You can find the most up to date Spinnaker versions by visiting
+You can find the most Spinnaker versions on
 the [Spinnaker releases page](https://spinnaker.io/community/releases/versions/).

 Save the file.

 ### Update your namespace

-If you are following along with the workshop live you will need to make sure
-that Kustomize knows about your namespace, otherwise the deployment will fail.
+You need to make sure that Kustomize knows about your namespace, otherwise the deployment will fail.
 Open `kustomization.yml` and modify the `namespace` key to match your username.
-For example, if your username is `workshop-user`, then you would update the
-file to look like the following example:
+For example, if your username is `workshop-user`, then you would update the file to look like the following example:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1